mbeutel/buckets-src/README.md

 refer to [Beutel et al. (in press)](#beutel_efficient_2024).

-Our code is written in portable C++20 and was tested on Windows with Microsoft Visual C++ 2022 and Clang 16, and on Linux with GCC 12.2 on various (ancient to modern) x86-64 platforms.
+Our code is written in portable C++20 and was tested on Windows with Microsoft Visual C++ 2022 and Clang 16, and on Linux with GCC 12.2 on different x86-64 platforms.
 The code is single-threaded; although we have a parallel implementation in the works, it is not quite ready yet.

 The simulation code is entirely written in C++.
 For convenient use, we have additionally developed a Python module through which an RPMC simulation can be configured and controlled.
 We provide a